danilobml/travel-planner-api/README.md

 ### Revisit Plan
 - Method and path: GET /plans/revisit
 - Example success response body: plan object with id, suggestion, completed

+* 500 - internal server error is a common error for the feature endpoints.